vmware-tanzu/image-registry-operator-api/README.md

 a local control plane.
 Control plane binaries (etcd and kube-apiserver) are loaded by default from /usr/local/kubebuilder/bin.
-This can be overridden by setting the KUBEBUILDER_ASSETS environment variable, or by directly creating a ControlPlane for the Environment to use.
+This can be overridden by setting the KUBEBUILDER_ASSETS environment variable, or by directly creating a control plane for the Environment to use.

 By building the list-ctrl target, the tools target gets built too and the kubebuiler tool binaries are downloaded to the tools/bin